Johanx22x/nvim/README.md

 The configuration file is divided into several sections, each with its own set of settings.
 Here's a brief overview of what's included:

-- `settings`: Here are the general Neovim settings such as the color scheme, transparency, among others.
+- `settings.lua`: Here are the general Neovim settings such as the color scheme, transparency, among others.

-- `settings/lsp`: LSPs configuration.
+- `lsp.lua`: LSPs configuration.

-- `settings/mappings`: The key mapping.
+- `mappings.lua`: The key mapping.

-- `plugins`: Here is the list of all the plugins for the Neovim configuration.
+- `plugins/init.lua`: Here is the list of all the plugins for the Neovim configuration.

-- `plugins/setup`: Specific settings for each plugin.
+- `plugins/setup.lua`: Load specific settings for each plugin.

+- `plugins/<plugin-name>.lua`: Plugin configuration.

 ## Contributing